 For this Aim the QIO was also required to improve participation in the physician quality reporting system (PQRS) and improve the use of electronic health records (EHR) for care management by:

-ensuring that practices have integrated EHR and data exchange infrastructure;
+Ensuring that practices have integrated EHR and data exchange infrastructure;

-assisting practices to take advantage of streamlined practices in the area of workflows, data reports and identification of registry functions for provider clinical information exchange; and
+Assisting practices to take advantage of streamlined practices in the area of workflows, data reports and identification of registry functions for provider clinical information exchange; and

-assisting physician offices with qualified EHRs to participating in PQRS using EHR-based reporting.
+Assisting physician offices with qualified EHRs to participating in PQRS using EHR-based reporting.

 IV. conclusion